The difference between porcelain and ceramic tiles

 Porcelain and ceramic tiles are low in porosity, are durable and easy to maintain.
 Regular household cleaners and detergents are suitable for everyday cleaning.
 For stubborn stains and scuff marks, we recommend using diluted phosphoric acid.

 Before laying, it is important to check whether sufficient quantities of tiles have been ordered.
-Arch Stone cannot guarantee that subsequent supplies of the same tile will match in shade.
+My Tile Market cannot guarantee that subsequent supplies of the same tile will match in shade.
 With each production of the same tile, there are inevitable colour variations at factory level.
 For this reason, we recommend adequate tiles are kept as spares in the case of future repairs.

 Variation in colour and pattern